Main Content

 Dependencies

-To enable this parameter, in the Fault Inspector window, set Trigger Type to Timed.
+To enable this parameter, click the Add fault hyperlink in the Winding fault parameter and set Trigger type to Timed.

 Voltage threshold to a fault transition.
 If the voltage value exceeds this threshold a certain number of times, specified by the Number of events to fail when exceeding voltage parameter value, then the block enters the fault state.